Last Updated on February 26, 2021 by Maggie Sutton

 - Pay bills on time

-- Low credit utilization ratio (Your credit utilization ratio is the percentage of credit you are using of the total available credit limit on your credit card accounts)
+- Low credit utilization ratio – the percentage of credit you are using of the total available credit limit available to you

 Things that Damage Your Credit Score